 2018 – “My Life On The Sidelines: Prologue” – age 28-29

 A fun, more humorous comic, and the first in a series, about a young man acting as the sidekick to a team of magical girls.
-Playing jokes on tropes and poking good-hearted fun at the magical girl genre, MLOTS is my latest and is available for sale here.
+Playing jokes on tropes and poking good-hearted fun at the magical girl genre, MLOTS is the most recent comic I’ve completed.